LiveOakLabs/terraform-provider-readme/docs/resources/doc.md

 ### Optional

 - `body` (String) The body content of the doc, formatted in ReadMe or GitHub flavored Markdown.
 Accepts long page content, for example, greater than 100k characters.
+Optionally use front matter to set certain attributes.
 - `category` (String) **Required**.
 The category ID of the doc.
 Note that changing the category will result in a replacement of the doc resource.
-This attribute may optionally be set in the body front matter or with the `category_slug` attribute.
+Alternatively, set the `category` key the body front matter.
 Docs that specify a `parent_doc` or `parent_doc_slug` will use their parent's category.
 - `category_slug` (String) **Required**.
-The category ID of the doc.
+The category slug of the doc.
 Note that changing the category will result in a replacement of the doc resource.
-This attribute may optionally be set in the body front matter with the `categorySlug` key or with the `category` attribute.
+Alternatively, set the `categorySlug` key the body front matter.
 Docs that specify a `parent_doc` or `parent_doc_slug` will use their parent's category.
 - `error` (Attributes) Error code configuration for a doc.
 This attribute may be set in the body front matter. (see [below for nested schema](#nestedatt--error))
 - `hidden` (Boolean) Toggles if a doc is hidden or not.
 This attribute may be set in the body front matter.
 - `order` (Number) The position of the doc in the project sidebar.
 This attribute may be set in the body front matter.